StarLight-arch/StarLight-arch/README.md

 - 🔭 I’m currently working on API
-- 🌱 I’m currently learning some shit
+- 🌱 I’m currently learning JavaScript
 - ⚡ Fun fact: I do not know what to write here 🤔